-This is the category most relevant to the Parent Company.
-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
+This is the category most relevant to the Group.
+After initial recognition, interestbearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
 Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.

 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the parent company statement of comprehensive income.
+The EIR amortization is included as finance costs in the consolidated statement of comprehensive income.

-This category generally applies to the Parent Company's accounts and other payables (excluding statutory liabilities), short-term debt and long-term debt.
+This category generally applies to the Group's accounts and other payables (excluding statutory liabilities), short-term debt and long-term debt.

 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognized in the parent company statement of comprehensive income.
+The difference in the respective carrying amounts is recognized in the consolidated statement of comprehensive income.